Jobs & Internships

 Salary and Benefits

-Other: Applicants for this position must be willing to travel frequently and be prepared to spend extensive time outside the office doing research or advocacy.
+Other: Applicants for this position must be willing to travel and be prepared to spend extensive time outside the office doing research or advocacy.

 China Labor Watch encourages candidates of all backgrounds to apply.
 China Labor Watch does not discriminate on the basis of disability, age, gender identity and expression, national origin, race and ethnicity, religious beliefs, or sexual orientation.